-Today's crown jewels were made in 1840 of diamonds, emeralds, rubies, and pearls from earlier royal jewelry.
+Today's royal jewels were made in 1840 of diamonds, emeralds, rubies, and pearls from earlier royal jewelry.
 Imagine these on the dance floor.
 The crown jewels are still worn by the queen on special occasions.

-He welcomes worshippers into a world of neoclassical serenity.
+He welcomes worshippers into a world of Neoclassical serenity.
 Statues of the 12 apostles line the nave — carved by the great Danish sculptor Bertel Thorvaldsen.
 Inspired by the famous Italian sculptor Canova, his art complements the relative austerity and comforting simplicity of Lutheran worship.

 The apostles lead to Thorvaldsen's masterpiece: a statue of the risen Christ.
 Thorvaldsen was a master at showing both heavenly and human characteristics.
-Wearing his burial shroud Jesus opens his arms and says, "Come to me."
+Wearing his burial shroud, Jesus opens his arms and says, "Come to me."

 From the reverent tranquility of the cathedral, it's just a few steps to Copenhagen's happy-go-lucky "new harbor," or Nyhavn.
-Nyhavn — formerly a sleazy sailors' quarter — is now a colorful scene, with both locals and tourists lounging contentedly around its canal.
+Nyhavn — formerly a sleazy sailors' quarter — is now a colorful scene, with both locals and tourists lounging contentedly along its canal.
 Old sailboats fill the harbor.
 Any traditional all-wood ship is welcome to moor here, joining the fleet that makes up Copenhagen's ever-changing boat show…a scene of modern-day Vikings gone soft.

 The scene here is the best free show in town.
-Take some time to enjoy it
+Take some time to enjoy it.

 For young and old, rich and poor, beer's the beverage of choice — with the comfortable crowd looking on from cafés while the younger crowd roughs it on the dock.